Graziano (a.k.a. Gratiano)

 Apparently Graziano pulls himself together in Belmont, because he winds up getting hitched to Portia's sidekick, Nerissa, during the visit.
 If you're thinking, "Gee, Graziano's actions seem to parallel Bassanio's," you're absolutely right.
 Still, you'll be needing some more specific evidence to back this up, so pay attention.
 When Bassanio gets engaged to Portia, Graziano immediately announces his plans to wed Nerissa:

 My eyes, my lord, can look as swift as yours:

-In other words, while Bassanio was busy falling for Portia, Graziano had his "eye" on Portia's woman in waiting.
-Notice the parallelism in the second and third lines of this passage?
-Parallelism is the similarity of structure in a pair or series of related words, phrases, or clauses: "You saw" / "I beheld" ; "You loved" / "I loved."
+In other words, while Bassanio was busy falling for Portia, Graziano had his "eye" on Portia's woman-in-waiting.
+Notice the parallelism in the second and third lines of this passage (parallelism is the similarity of structure in a pair or series of related words, phrases, or clauses): 1) "You saw" "I beheld" 2) "You loved" "I loved."
 This nifty little technique emphasizes the fact that Graziano's engagement to Nerissa mirrors, or parallels, Bassanio's engagement to Portia.

 Graziano's behavior seems to copycat Bassanio's later in the play, too.
 Bassanio gives away Portia's ring after the trial, and Graziano gives away Nerissa's ring (4.2).
-Read more about this in "Symbols."
+Read more about this in the "Symbolism, Imagery, Allegory" section.